emso-eric/emso-metadata-specifications/EMSO_metadata.md

 Platforms represent the physical structures or systems that host one or more sensors and enable the collection of observations, such as fixed observatories, moorings, buoys, landers, or mobile platforms.
 In the EMSO metadata specification, platform information is captured through dedicated platform metadata variables that uniquely identify the observing platform and describe its type, configuration, and reference properties.
-Platforms variables provide should be linkd to the OSO ontology.
+Platform variables provide should be linked to the OSO ontology.

 The following attributes are expected in `platform` variables: